Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Mar 12 2026
+Last update on Fri Mar 13 2026

-**295 day before 2027 ⏱**
+**294 day before 2027 ⏱**

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️